Hannie Caulder

 Hannie Caulder is a 1971 British Western film directed by Burt Kennedy and starring Raquel Welch, Robert Culp, and Ernest Borgnine.

-Kennedy called it a film " which a lot of people hate and a lot of people love.
-We made it for a million dollars in forty days—and it was pretty good."
+Kennedy called it a film "which a lot of people hate and a lot of people love.
+We made it for a million dollars in forty days – and it was pretty good."

 Plot

 Hannie Caulder is a frontier wife, living with her husband at a horse station between towns in the American West.
 After a disastrous failed bank robbery raid, the inept Clemens gang, three brothers, arrive at the horse station.
 After acting friendly, they murder Caulder's husband, gang-rape her, burn down the family house, and leave her for dead in the burning house.
 The brothers then go on a crime spree, while Caulder recruits bounty hunter Thomas Luther Price to help her get revenge by training her to be a gunfighter.
 The pair come across a fellow bounty hunter known as The Preacher.
 After leaving him they travel to Mexico to have gunsmith Bailey build her a specialized revolver, to be a fast draw specialist.
 In the meantime, the two grow closer.
 When bandidos surround the Bailey house, a gun battle erupts, but Hannie is unable to kill a man face-to-face.
 Price recommends she give up her quest for revenge, but she refuses, telling him to get out and that she was only using him and does not need him anymore.
 Price leaves, telling Hannie she is a bad liar.

 As he goes, Price sees the Clemens brothers arrive in town.
 His attempt to take down Frank for a reward goes awry, because Emmett throws a knife into Price's belly, mortally wounding him.
 Hannie goes after them, killing Frank in a whorehouse.
 The two brothers swear revenge on her, but she gets Rufus in a store when he tries to kill her.
-Hannie lures Emmett to an old prison for a showdown and almost meets the same fate as Price, but Emmett's attempt to throw a knife into her back is thwarted by The Preacher, who shoots the knife from his hand.
+Hannie lures Emmett to an old prison for a showdown and almost meets the same fate as Price, but Emmett's attempt to throw a knife into her back is thwarted by The Preacher, played by Stephen Boyd, who shoots the knife from his hand.
 Hannie kills Emmett face-to-face.
 She realizes that Price was right – taking revenge will change her forever.